-Call Diego Jones at 874-5567 with questions regarding Incentive Credits.
+Call Mary Beth Arnold at 874-5567 with questions regarding Incentive Credits.

 KEY POINTS: INCENTIVE IN-SERVICE TRAINING PROGRAMS

 All employees successfully completing an approved 4-credit curriculum will receive a salary increase.